 Samia Cooperider is the Director of Undergraduate Equity Programs in the Eberly College of Science at Penn State University.
 In this role, she recruits and supports undergraduate students across the college, including those who participate in university scholarship programs and students within First-Year in Science and Engineering (FISE) living learning community.
 While supporting students, she creates and implements programming to engage students about and across difference, promote respectful dialogue, and create change for a better good.

 Samia earned her Master of Science in College Student Personnel Administration from Illinois State University and her Bachelor of Arts in Political Science and Criminal Justice from University of Illinois.

 Megan Rieker is a Graduate Assistant for the Office of Diversity and Inclusion in the Eberly College of Science.
 In this role, she works to support undergraduate students with day to day educational and scholarly activities including student programming, workshops, and cultural month activities.
-She also advises the undergraduate program assistants in the First-Year in Science and Engineering (FISE) living and learning community.
+She also advises the undergraduate program assistants in the First-Year in Science and Engineering (FISE) living learning community.

-Megan is currently a third-year PhD student in the School Psychology program.
+Megan is currently a fourth-year PhD student in the School Psychology program.
 She earned a B.A. in both Psychology and Criminal Justice from Indiana University.